dgrumm/guide-rails-demo-helloworld-java-spring/README.md

 # About guide-rails-demo-helloworld-java-spring:

-A simple java application used to demonstrated Guide-Rails' CI/CD capabilities.
+A simple java application used to demonstrate Guide-Rails' CI/CD capabilities.